XPX-MMC/typescript-intro/ReadMe.md

 # Path to Awesomeness
 - Install TypeScript (only once): `npm install -g typescript`
 - Clone this repo
+- Update line 2 in `tsconfig.json` with your student id
-- Start the TypeScript transpiler: `tsc --watch`
+- Start the TypeScript compiler: `tsc --watch`
-- CD to your student directory, make a change to `compiler-variables.ts`
+- CD to your student directory in the `dist` directory
-- CD to dist/{student directory} and execute: `node compiler-variables.js`
+- Execute: `node compiler-variables.js`

 # Launch.json
 ```